youtype/boto3_stubs_docs/mypy_boto3_redshift/client.md

 ### modify_cluster_iam_roles

-Modifies the list of AWS Identity and Access Management (IAM) roles that can be used by the cluster to access other AWS services.
+Modifies the list of Identity and Access Management (IAM) roles that can be used by the cluster to access other Amazon Web Services services.

 Type annotations for `boto3.client("redshift").modify_cluster_iam_roles` method.